What's in this article?

 Clear and engaging content to add to your mortgage website to improve user experience and generate mortgage leads

 Your mortgage website isn’t exactly a “set it and forget it” type of situation.
-You’ll need to continually add new content to your website, such as blog posts, to bring new traffic in from Google searches.
+You’ll need to continually add new content, such as blog posts, to attract new traffic from Google searches.

-But besides blogs, you should seriously consider adding more interactive features to your website, such as mortgage rate calculators and rate tables, since these are the top features homebuyers are looking for online when researching.
+However, you should seriously consider adding more interactive features to your website, such as mortgage rate calculators and rate tables, in addition to blogs, since these are the top features homebuyers look for online when researching.

 Read through the list below to get inspiration for engaging content and interactive tools you can add to your website to improve lead generation.